TheOfficialFloW/bully_vita/README.md

 - Open the apk with your zip explorer, extract the `assets` folder from your `.apk` file to `ux0:data` and rename it to `Bully`.
 The result would be `ux0:data/Bully/`
 - Still in the apk, extract the file `libBully.so` from the `lib/armeabi-v7a` folder to `ux0:data/Bully`.
 - Create the folder `ux0:data/Bully/Android` and copy `main.11.com.rockstargames.bully.obb` to `ux0:data/Bully/Android/main.obb` and `patch.11.com.rockstargames.bully.obb` to `ux0:data/Bully/Android/patch.obb`.
-- Install [Bully.vpk](https://github.com/TheOfficialFloW/bully_vita/releases/download/v1.0/Bully.vpk) on your *PS Vita*.
+- Install [Bully.vpk](https://github.com/TheOfficialFloW/bully_vita/releases/download/v1.0/Bully.vpk) on your *PS Vita* and enjoy the game.
+Note that for the first boot, the game may take around 3min to generate `.idx` files for the `.obb` files.
+Make sure that your device does not go to sleep in that time.
+After the first boot, the game should take around 1min to start.

 ## Build Instructions (For Developers)